-The goal of the 12-month program is to develop expertise in pharmaceutical, technological and stewardship activities within an 875-bed hospital that includes seven Intensive Care Units and practices in Bone Marrow and Organ Transplantation, Neurosurgery and Cardiothoracic Surgery.
+The goal of the 12-month program is to develop expertise in pharmaceutical, technological and stewardship activities within an 1,111-bed hospital that includes 206 Critical Care beds and practices in Bone Marrow and Organ Transplantation, Neurosurgery and Cardiothoracic Surgery.
 Primary emphasis is placed on the development of clinical practice skills through direct patient care and didactic learning.
 Teaching opportunities are available in conjunction with the University of Florida College of Pharmacy.

 Core Rotation Experiences